LPeter1997/LSP-Project/language_clients/vscode/README.md

-# LspClient README
+# yk-client README

-This is the README for your extension "LspClient".
+This is the README for your extension "yk-client".
 After writing up a brief description, we recommend including the following sections.

 ## Features